This mental health article lists 6 reasons why even strong, self-sufficient women can benefit from mental healthcare and psychotherapy.

 However, there are some self-sufficient women who see themselves as not needing mental healthcare.
 Perhaps they have mild depression and feel like they will just deal with on their own.

 Or maybe they don’t have any noticeable issues and don’t think there’s any value in talking to a mental health counsellor.
 Click here to learn more about anxiety symptoms in women.

 What is mental health?
 It is a person’s condition with regard to their psychological and emotional well-being.

-If you’ve been in therapy at any point of time, you’ll know just how beneficial it can be to deal with triggers that remind you of childhood trauma or just to help you with your mental health in the workplace.
+If you’ve been in counselling or therapy at any point of time, you’ll know just how beneficial it can be to deal with triggers that remind you of childhood trauma or just to help you with your mental health in the workplace.

 6 Reasons Why Strong Women Need Mental Healthcare Too